 Interestingly, the prehistoric man somehow couldn’t see the wood from the tree, as back then only a handful of them lived here, only a few, small towns that were independent from each other were here.

 In the old times it was already an important Roman station, the beloved army camp of Marcus Aurelius, and many historical sources state that he knew how to enjoy life.
 Just to mention a few celebrities, Septimius Severus, Caracalla and emperor Valentinianus II. have all visited here.

 During the ancient times it was the liked location of the rulers of the Árpád dynasty, however during the Turkish times, it became completely depopulated.
-By the end of the 19th century, thanks to mainly the Serbian and Dalmatae settlers the town has regained its urban characteristic and its popularity has continued to grow ever since.
+By the end of the 19th century, thanks to mainly the Serbian and Dalmatae settlers, the town regained its urban characteristic and its popularity has continued to grow ever since.

 Plenty to see near Szentendre

-The city can be approached from Budapest many ways: we can arrive by car, bus, HÉV, or even by boat.
+The city can be approached from Budapest in many ways: we can arrive by car, bus, HÉV, or even by boat.
 The more active holidayers can pick the “donkey-felcher” (bicycle), as it isn’t an unbeatable distance.

-Not far from here we can find a real hiking gem, the Holdvilág-árok (Moonworld-trench).
+Not far from here, we can find a real hiking gem, the Holdvilág-árok (Moonworld-trench).
 Don’t misunderstand, this isn’t a drain just beside the road, this canyon-like gorge is one of the area’s most novel-like locations.

 Urban-oriented people can find their trails in the city of Szentendre.
 A walk down the Danube Promenade isn’t only evident for locals.

 From spring to autumn, couples and tourists with teleobjective looks walk along the river at the shore of the Danube.
 Leaving the shore, we can get something more calorie-packed next to the soul-meal at restaurants and cafes along the promenade.